rogersaloo/test-actions-playground/README.md

 - Then perform any task needed thereafter.

 3. Composite actions
-- Dont write code with progtramming language.
-- Combine multiple run and workflow then reuse them in the workflws.
+Combine multiple run and workflow then reuse them in the workflws.
 - Allows sharing, reusability and no sharing of skills.
 - Can create the actions in the same repository or in a different repo.
 - Do not specify a trigger instead they are included in the caller repo
 - Actions created with github repos are called using their github path.
-- can be able to accepth inputs for the action that can be used in the custom actions.
+1. can be able to accepth inputs for the action that can be used in the custom actions.
+2. Can add ouputs to custom actions by defining whether a cache was used or not